monsoonmaelstrom/book2/book2.md

 “No, this is good,” Alex interjects.
 “Keep talking, Gavin.”

 Gavin smirks as he makes his way toward us.
 “You were what?
 Fifteen?”
 Gavin asks, waiting for Liam to respond, but Liam simply sighs, so Gavin continues.
-“Anyway, she was a neighborhood girl that lived near him, and he’d had a crush on her since he came to Branton.
+“Anyway, she was a neighborhood girl who lived near him, and he’d had a crush on her since he came to Branton.
 For four years he mooned over Lucy Davis.

 “Lucy Davis, who was a bit of a… How would you describe her, Giorgi?”